-The research group "Marine and underwater heritage" of the Department of museology of the Russian state University for the Humanities (RSUH) is engaged in underwater archaeology in close cooperation with historians and archaeologists of the Russian Academy of Sciences.
+The research group work in close cooperation with historians and archaeologists of the Russian Academy of Sciences.

 The group members conducted underwater and archaeological research of the submerged city of Acre and the port facilities of the Tauric Chersonesus in the Crimea, as well as archaeological surveys in the vicinity of the Kizhi Museum-reserve on lake Onega, on the Dnieper near Smolensk, on the Don, and on the Dvina river in the Arkhangelsk region.
 The research group "Marine and underwater heritage" also provides assistance to the public organization "Obelisk" in the search for the remains of red army soldiers who fell in the WWII.